BIG IDEA: GOD IS A GOOD KING

 2) OBJECT LESSON: GOD WANTS US TO BRING HIS KINGDOM ON EARTH

-You will need the Frozen ending clip either where Elsa makes the ice unfreeze or where she brings the kingdom to life with an ice rink!
+You may want to use the ending clip from the ‘Frozen’ Disney movie either where Elsa makes the ice unfreeze or where she brings the kingdom to life with an ice rink!

 Elsa’s kingdom was miserable before she realized that the secret to an amazing kingdom – and the secret to unfreezing the kingdom – was love and not fear.
 The kingdom was transformed from being a place of misery and fear to place full of life and freedom!
 Everyone in the kingdom was much happier when the Queen was acting well and good.